Gopal-Rathod/git-master/README.md

 # git-master
-this is for training purpose
+this is for training purpose repository